DHTMLX/scheduler-docs/data/limits.md

 {{links
 - api/scheduler_addmarkedtimespan.md - marks dates, but with certain settings makes blocking (unlike blockTime() allows setting custom styling for the limit)
 - api/scheduler_blocktime.md - blocks the specified date and applies the default 'dimmed' style to it.
 - api/scheduler_marktimespan.md - marks and/or blocks date(s) by applying the default or a custom style to them.
-Marking is cancelled right after any internal update occurs in the app.
+Marking is canceled right after any internal update occurs in the app.
 Can be used for highlighting
 }}

 {{sample